 For every pit bull terrier we place in a home, there’s the potential for him or her to be as special as Roxy, who, with no special training, changed an autistic boy’s life.

-Best Friends believes we must fight breed discrimination to Save Them All.
+Best Friends believes we must fight breed restrictions to Save Them All.
 We care because wonderful pit bull terrier–like puppies and dogs are languishing in shelters across the country, where they often end up being killed instead of getting adopted.
 Because pit bull terriers have become so popular, some people are overbreeding them.
 Others neglect to have their dogs spayed or neutered, or they can’t afford the surgery, resulting in unwanted litters.
 These two factors have led to an influx of pit bull terrier–like dogs in shelters.
 When there are a lot of the same types of pets available for adoption, people can easily get overwhelmed when trying to choose one to bring home, and they may end up leaving the shelter without a pet.

 Those dogs never get to realize their full potential as companions, therapy dogs, service animals and even drug- or bomb-sniffing dogs.
 Best Friends’ no-kill mission means righting the misconceptions these dogs face, because it means the difference between good dogs going on to good homes, or quietly dying alone in a shelter somewhere.